RamiWafik/Kaggle-Projects/Housing Prices Prediction/README.md

   </p>
   <ol>
     <li>Step 1: Clone the repository to your local machine.</li>
-    <li>Step 2: Install the required dependencies mentioned in the project's README file.</li>
-    <li>Step 3: Explore the provided notebooks and scripts to understand the data preprocessing, EDA, and model building processes.</li>
+    <li>Step 2: Explore the provided notebooks and scripts to understand the data preprocessing, EDA, and model building processes.</li>
-    <li>Step 4: Run the notebooks and scripts to reproduce the results or modify them to suit your requirements.</li>
+    <li>Step 3: Run the notebooks and scripts to reproduce the results or modify them to suit your requirements.</li>
   </ol>

   <h2>Contributing</h2>